chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - This common user should have sudo privileges.
 - This common user uses same SSH Private Key file to access all machines.
 - Key-based SSH for the provisioning user for all the machine for HA-Deployment.
+- We do not support passphrase for Private Key authentication.
 - LoadBalancers are setup according to [Chef Automate HA Architecture](/automate/ha/) needs as explained in [Load Balancer Configuration page](/automate/loadbalancer_configuration/).
 - Network ports are opened as per [Chef Automate Architecture](/automate/ha/) needs as explained in [Security and Firewall page](/automate/ha_security_firewall/)
 - DNS is configured to redirect `chefautomate.example.com` to Primary Load Balancer.